Your landing pages won’t magically fix your PPC ads – you need more. You need landing page A/B testing.

 4. Statistical power

-All of these four factors together help mitigate two common mistakes that occur while doing A/B testing.
+All of these four factors together help mitigate two common mistakes that occur while doing landing page A/B testing.

 • Type I or False Positive Error: It’s a mistake leading to the conclusion that there is an effect or difference when, in reality, there isn’t one.
 Statistical significance counters such errors.